Aksel Does Mortgages

 Ground-up construction financing is built for investors and builders who need capital to move a residential project from land or lot ownership into active construction.
 These loans are project-driven, so the build plan matters as much as the borrower profile.

-What the lender will review
+What Aksel will review

 Expect the file to focus on builder experience, completed projects, approved plans, permits, budget, construction timeline, credit, assets, entity structure, insurance, and exit strategy.
 Some programs may be available for spec homes or build-to-rent projects when the deal fits.